 Life in its essence is change.
 I find comfort in the knowledge that nothing ever stays the same.

 I love working alongside people who are really engaged in the process of self-exploration.
-The more I coach and learn, the more I believe the key to changing how we experience life is to feel freer in oneself, which comes from awareness.
-Awareness is change.
-Acceptance can also create the deepest change in how we feel and who we are being, rather than trying to make things change.
+The more I coach and learn, the more I believe the key to changing how we experience life is to accept ourself, which comes from awareness.
+Self-awareness is the process of seeing and so the capacity to change.
+Self-acceptance creates the deepest change in how we feel, rather than trying to make things change.

 Professionally, following a degree in Interdisciplinary Human Studies, I started my working life with the homeless and in housing advice.
 I felt the need to be creative and studied Interior Architecture which absorbed me, and lectured in landscape studies.
 I was fascinated by learning and creativity so went into arts education research and development within academia.
 I then returned to the voluntary sector as a project co-ordinator in arts and wellbeing.
 Since then, coaching has taken me back to Human studies.
-In this tidy little story there are plenty of gaps, false starts, departures, terminations, dead spaces, short lived passions, dead ends, frustrations and resentments.
+In this tidy little story there are plenty of gaps, false starts, departures, terminations, short lived passions, dead ends and frustrations.
 So many clients judge the ‘CV Story’ of their working life negatively, against some idea of what it should look like.
-There is naturally search, misdirection and discontentment as we learn and change.
+There is naturally stuckness, search, misdirection and discontentment as we learn and change.

-I have learnt through my own explorations of change in coaching, therapy and acknowledging childhood wounds, patterns and beliefs, to be less defensive, less reactive, to know and express what I feel, be less self-critical, manage criticism better, listen more, apologise when I need to, accept that I’m not always right and be less controlling.
+I have learnt through my own explorations of personal change in coaching, therapy and acknowledging childhood wounds, patterns and beliefs, to be less defensive, less reactive, to know and express what I feel, be less self-critical, manage criticism better, listen more, apologise when I need to, accept that I’m not always right and be less controlling.
 I am beginning to learn how to live being myself; a little bit freer every year.
 And that requires courage.